dmp1ce/decompose-drupal-7/README.md

 The `docker-compose.yml.mo` is a template file for creating the `docker-compose.yml` file.
 This file configures how each container interacts with each other.
 It also configures various settings such as environment variables, labels and restart settings.

 The elements file contains non-private elements.
-See [elements section](#elements).
+Private elements such as passwords or API keys go in `.decompose/elements` and are not checked in.
+See [elements section](#elements) for details.

 The processes file contains non-private processes.
-See [processes section](#processes).
+Private processes such as development only processes go in `.decompose/processes` and are not checked in.
+See [processes section](#processes) for details.

 TODO: Go into more detail about each container which is used.